adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 > Handling the Javascript disabled scenario is only half of the story!

 Granted, the majority of users have Javascript enabled.
 But, some do actually turn it off.
 Some use browsers that don't support Javascript.
-Sometimes a plug-in, such as one that disables tracking cause all scripts to break i.e. one script references objects in another (blocked) script.
+Sometimes a plug-in, such as one that disables tracking, causes all scripts to break i.e. one script references objects in another (blocked) script.

-Sometimes a firewall, plug-in or proxy at the script &mdash; this actually happened to me when I was working at a telecom company.
-The network decided it knew better.
-As we worked within the teleco we could request this to be fixed but this was *extremely* fortunate.
+Sometimes a firewall, plug-in or proxy at the script &mdash; this actually happened to me when I worked at Deutsche Telekom.
+The network decided to mess with a script it thought it recognised.
+As we worked for DT this eventually got fixed, but an "outsider" would likely not have got the same result.

-But, by far the most common and most *important* scenario is one where the browser lacks support to execute the code it's been given which leads perfectly on to&hellip;
+But, and by far the **most common** and **most important** scenario is one where the browser lacks support to execute the code it's been given.

 > JS does not degrade gracefully without developer intervention (unlike HTML and CSS).

-For example `<input type="email">` naturally degrades.
-The same goes for `border-radius: 4px;`.
-However, when script is unsupported you get an error and sometimes an irrevocable one.
+For example `<input type="email">` and `border-radius: 4px;` naturally degrade &mdash; thanks HTML, thanks CSS.
+However, when script is unsupported you get an error and sometimes an irrevocable one at that.
 For example try running the code below in IE8.

 	// 1. retrieve form
 	var form = document.forms[0];